Blog | Personal Finance

 The rich teach their kids and teens how to make money without a job

-If I were to classify the lessons that Burke suggests that parents teach teens, I would say they are poor-mindset money lessons.
+If you were to ask the rich to classify the lessons that Burke suggests that parents teach teens, they would say they are poor-mindset money lessons.
 These are the types of things the poor and the middle class teach their kids about money.

 The rich, on the other hand, teach their kids different money lessons.
 These lessons are centered on how money works and how to make money work for you.
 That is, how to make money without a job.
 Because of this, the rich kids keep getting richer.

-A while back, I wrote how my rich dad taught me and his son lessons on money that led us to use what many would consider garbage to make $40 a month together running a comic book library for only a couple hours of day.
+A while back, Robert Kiyosaki wrote about how rich dad taught both him and rich dad’s son lessons on money that led them to use what many would consider garbage to make $40 a month together running a comic book library for only a couple hours of day.
 That was a lot of money in the 1960s.
 It’s a great example of how rich kids (and those taught by the rich) think about money and how to make it on a different level.

 Here are five lessons that will actually be worth teaching your teens about money.
-And if you’re a teen reading this article, I’m trusting you can put these lessons to work for yourself as well.
+And if you’re a teen reading this article, put these lessons to work for yourself as well.
 Maybe even teach your parents something!

 Teen money lesson #1: How to read a financial statement